Hinspared/marat_khasanov_todoapp/README.md

 # Todo List

-This is a simple to-do application built with React,TypeScript and MaterialUI.
+This is a simple to-do application built with React, TypeScript and MaterialUI.
 It allows users to add, edit, and delete tasks, and also add subtasks.

 ## Features